Frequently Asked Questions

 Q: Will we be able to fix the problem in one appointment?

 A: Some problems can be solved quickly and efficiently and may not require any additional follow-up or recheck appointments.
 Other problems need to be tackled in stages and may require a longer period of treatment or perhaps one or more recheck appointments to address the problem.
 We are generally able to provide a better estimate of the number of visits that may be required for your pet after we complete the initial assessment.

 Q: Will you help me with every step along the way?

-Q: Is medication a required part of treatment when my pet sees a veterinary behaviorist?
+Q: Is medication a required part of treatment when my pet sees a veterinarian for behavior care?

 A: Medication may not be indicated or used for all behavior problems.
-One of the advantages of working with a veterinary behaviorist is that we can use specialized medications that can help to create lasting behavior change.
+One of the advantages of working with a veterinarian skilled in behavior is that we can use specialized medications that can help to create lasting behavior change.
 However, many problems can be addressed with a creative combination of management strategies and behavior modification exercises.
-If we determine that your pet might benefit from the use of supplements or medication, we will discuss that as part of the assessment and we will decide together whether this is an appropriate route to take for your pet.
+If we determine that your pet might benefit from the use of supplements or medication, we will discuss that as part of the assessment and will decide together whether this is an appropriate route to take for your pet.
 Even when medication is recommended, we will be able to support the rest of your pet’s plan if you decline its use.

 Q: I would like to schedule an assessment for my pet; what are the available appointment times?